sparktsang/sparktsang.github.io/_posts/preach.md

 And in that moment, I finally understood.
 After all our conversations, he didn't believe in my system.
 He didn't even understand it.
 He had never seen the cathedral.
 He had only seen a quarry of marketable stones.
 My truth, my first-principle philosophy, the very soul of my creation—to him, it was just another product to be packaged, another narrative to be sold.

-It was the ultimate humiliation.
-Not a rejection of my ideas, but a complete and total commodification of them.
+It was not rejection; it was reduction — the collapse of a philosophy into a sales item.

 I went through with the seminar, my heart a block of ice.
 I delivered my sermon.
 And it worked.
 A doctor in the audience was captivated, shaking my hand with genuine excitement as he prepared to pay.
 I had proven my commercial value.